Batman, Turkey: Pipelines

 A 511 km km long oil pipeline was built in 1967 from Batman to Dörtyol, a port city located near the easternmost point of the Mediterranean coast, to transport the crude oil from the Batman region.
 The pipeline has an annual capacity of 3.5 million tonnes and was transporting about 20 Moilbbl (about 2.7 million tonnes) in the 1990s and about twice less between 2003 and 2007.
 Another, short pipeline 41 km long connected Batman with Şelmo, which is the location of the second largest oil field in Turkey.
 It transferred between 1.5 and 0.5 Moilbbl of oil per year between the years of 1990 and 2007.
 Both pipelines are operated by BOTAŞ.

 Culture

 Education

-According to the census of 2000, 15% males and 43% females of Batman were categorized as illiterate.
+According to the census of 2000, 15% males and 43% females of Batman were categorised as illiterate.
 Within the literate part, about 33% males and 29% females have not finished secondary school, 3.3% males and 0.9% females had university education, and about 13% males and 3.8% females had completed a high-school or an equivalent program.
 There are 71 elementary and 12 high schools in Batman.